awsdocs/aws-glue-developer-guide/doc_source/aws-glue-programming-etl-glue-data-catalog-hive.md

 +--------------------+
 ```

-If you need to do the same with dynamic frames, execute the following\.
+If you need to do the same with dynamic frames, run the following\.

 ```
 >>> memberships = glueContext.create_dynamic_frame.from_catalog(database="legislators", table_name="memberships_json")